RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 - Monitored with **confirmation emails or follow up calls** to verify intent.

+---

 ## Assumptions & Limitations

 **Assumptions**

-Cancellations are binary and final: The dataset assumes that once a booking is marked as canceled, it remains canceled.
+**Cancellations are binary and final**: The dataset assumes that once a booking is marked as canceled, it remains canceled.
 No partial or rebooked scenarios were included.

 **Booking channel grouping**: Segments such as Corporate, Complementary, and Aviation were grouped under Offline based on booking characteristics and volume, assuming they reflect direct or negotiated channels rather than online platforms.